alimtiger/Minibini/tests/README_DEFAULT_CONTACT_TESTS.md

-# Default Contact Feature Tests
+# Contact and Business Management Feature Tests

-This document summarizes the comprehensive test suite for the default contact functionality implemented in the contacts app.
+This document summarizes the comprehensive test suite for the default contact functionality and business deletion features implemented in the contacts app.

 ## Default Contact Behavior